-Back in the day, when mixed reality was launched, it made headlines and had everyone talking.
+Back in the day, when the mixed reality was launched, it made headlines and had everyone talking.

 MR, (formally termed as windows holographic) is a hybrid of both AR and VR.
 Simply put, it meticulously scans our environment and instantly makes a 3D map of our surroundings, and then realistically places the digital content into place.

 Considering all this, it was pretty clear that every industry be it marketing, fashion, automotive or real estate, might see an unanticipated transformation.
 Experts were of the view that among other things advertising is probably going to benefit a lot from Mixed Reality.
-The digital marketers couldn’t agree more.
+Digital marketers couldn’t agree more.

 Creating a closer to home ‘User’ experience

 With mixed reality’s sensors, the consumer will clearly see the objective of the campaign with the highest precision as if it were happening in real-time.
 It will allow them to make informed decisions.